ReflectCxx/clang-mirror/README.md

 * ✅ **Type-Safe** – Compile-time validation of reflection queries.

 * ✅ **Non-Intrusive** – No modifications to your source code required.

----

-clang-mirror produces the boilerplate and metadata that would otherwise need to be written manually to enable a runtime reflection system in C++.

-The runtime engine that consumes this generated metadata – providing runtime type access and invocation APIs – is the [Reflection Template Library (RTL)](https://github.com/ReflectCxx/ReflectionTemplateLibrary-CPP).

-Together, clang-mirror and RTL form a complete, portable runtime reflection solution for modern C++.
+Together, `clang-mirror` and the [Reflection Template Library (RTL)](https://github.com/ReflectCxx/ReflectionTemplateLibrary-CPP) form a complete, portable runtime reflection solution for modern C++.